archeofoss/archeofoss/2022/call-for-papers.md

 **After the Conference**

 All authors will be asked to submit a full paper that will be published in the official proceedings of the conference after a double blind peer-review process.
-The proceedings will be published as a special number of [Archeologia e Calcolatori](http://www.archcalc.cnr.it/) scientific journal, an *A* indexed journal by [ANVUR](https://www.anvur.it/) for Archaeology and Computer science.
+The proceedings will be published as a special issue of [Archeologia e Calcolatori](http://www.archcalc.cnr.it/) scientific journal, an *A* indexed journal by [ANVUR](https://www.anvur.it/) for Archaeology and Computer science.